 Despite significant progress being made with some experimental vaccines in clinical trials, none have been fully tested for both safety and efficacy.
 The world would benefit by being prepared with a multivalent filovirus vaccine, to prevent or alleviate the effects of the next epidemic.

 Our Vaccines.
-To address the unmet need for a product that can respond to future filovirus epidemics and potentially end LASV infections in West Africa, we are developing an innovative Tetravalent Vaccine (TV) utilizing our proven Modified Vaccinia Virus Ankara- Virus Like Particle (MVA-VLP) platform.
-We are addressing strain variations, and induction of broad humoral and cellular response through development of 4 monovalent vaccines, which can be used individually against a specific disease or be blended to provide broad coverage.
+To address the unmet need for a product that can respond to future filovirus epidemics and potentially end LASV infections in West Africa, we are developing an innovative Tetravalent Vaccine (TV) utilizing our proven Modified Vaccinia Virus Ankara-Virus Like Particle (MVA-VLP) platform.
+We are addressing strain variations, and induction of broad humoral and cellular response through development of 4 monovalent vaccines, which can be used individually against a specific disease or potentially be blended to provide broad coverage.
 The MVA vector is highly safe, having been developed for use in immunocompromised individuals.
 It has had excellent safety in clinical trials in immunocompromised (~1000) as well as normal (>120,000) people and is currently licensed by Bavarian Nordic for use as a smallpox vaccine.

-Our TV vaccine generates VLPs by expressing both GP and matrix proteins (VP40 for filoviruses, Z for LASV) in single vectors for each of its target viruses.
-It is designed to elicit protective antibodies against GP as well as protective T cells against GP plus the more conserved VP40, or Z, matrix proteins.
-It is expected to not only protect at risk individuals against EBOV, SUDV, MARV, and LASV; but also potentially reduce or modify the severity of other re-emerging filovirus pathogens such as Bundibugyo, Ivory Coast, and Reston viruses, based on antigenic cross reactivity and the elicitation of T cells to the more conserved matrix proteins.
+Our TV vaccine program is seeking to generate VLPs by expressing both GP and matrix proteins (VP40 for filoviruses, Z for LASV) in single vectors for each of its target viruses.
+It is being designed to elicit protective antibodies against GP as well as protective T cells against GP plus the more conserved VP40, or Z, matrix proteins.
+It is expected to not only protect at risk individuals against EBOV, SUDV, MARV, and LASV; but also, potentially reduce or modify the severity of other re-emerging filovirus pathogens such as Bundibugyo, Ivory Coast, and Reston viruses, based on antigenic cross reactivity and the elicitation of T cells to the more conserved matrix proteins.
 Thus, the GeoVax MVA-VLP-TV approach offers a unique combination of advantages to achieve breadth and safety of a pan-filo/LASV vaccine.
 In addition to protecting people in Africa, it is intended to prevent the spread of disease to the US, as with the last outbreak, and for preparedness against terrorist release of any of these four bio-threat pathogens (EBOV, SUDV, MARV, and LASV).
 The initial markets for the TV vaccine are both NGOs such as GAVI, the Vaccine Alliance and the Bill & Melinda Gates Foundation, as well as US and foreign governments.

 Our initial preclinical studies in rodents and nonhuman primates for our first vaccine candidate (EBOV) have shown 100% protection against a lethal dose of Ebola virus upon a single immunization.
+The results of these studies have been submitted for publication in a peer reviewed journal.

 Innovation.
 The innovation in our MVA-VLP-TV vaccine is in the design of the individual vectors, which use unique MVA shuttle vectors combined with appropriate strength promoters and codon optimizations to achieve genetically stable vectors expressing high levels of filovirus and LASV VLPs.
-We have developed three different generations of shuttle vectors, spanning 15 years of collaboration with NIH in developing MVA/HIV vaccines expressing VLPs.
+We have developed three different generations of shuttle vectors, during a 15 year collaboration with NIH in developing MVA/HIV vaccines expressing VLPs.
 VLPs, expressed by MVA, in turn, form a basis of a highly effective vaccine, as the VLPs are made in the person being vaccinated and do not have to be purified, reducing manufacturing costs.
 Moreover, they can express native forms of membrane-displayed viral envelope glycoproteins.
 The array of GPs on the VLPs is highly favorable for cross-linking B cell receptors and initiating an Ab response.
 The expression of VP40 or Z in infected cells stimulates CD8 T cell responses against the relatively conserved matrix proteins broadening protection.

 Many consider MVA a boosting, not a priming vaccine.
 However, our MVA-expressed VLPs are very good priming vaccines.
-In guinea pigs, a single dose of the GeoVax EBOV vaccine (MVA/Z-VLP) raises the same levels of Abs as raised by a single dose of a recombinant VSV vaccine expressing the EBOV GP.
+In guinea pigs, a single dose of the GeoVax EBOV vaccine (MVA/Z-VLP) raises the same levels of Abs as raised by a single dose of a competitor's recombinant VSV vaccine expressing the EBOV GP.
 In non-human primates, a single dose of our Ebola vaccine protected 100% of animals against a lethal dose of Ebola virus.